jolaf/rigging/README.md

 The software thus is easily run from the repository without any installation, here's the [current version for Shtandart](https://rawgit.com/jolaf/rigging/master/shtandart.html).

+You can use download link on the front page or just use the `Save As...` command of your browser to make your own fully-operational offline copy consisting of one file only.

 For now the software is in Russian language only, sorry.
 And Google Translate for sites won't help also, sorry.

 To re-compile from source files, run